Jeremiah Boswell

-Jeremiah Boswell (born October 6, 1982 in Salisbury, North Carolina) is a former American professional basketball player from Jasper, Georgia.
+Jeremiah Boswell (born October 6, 1982 in Salisbury, North Carolina) is a former American professional basketball player from Jasper, Georgia currently working as an assistant coach and head of player development.
 Jeremiah currently serves as a consultant for the NBA office while also remaining a partner in The Skill Factory in Atlanta, Georgia.

 Jeremiah was an All-State player in Georgia at Pickens County High School and continued his career by playing at Columbia University in New York City.
 His professional playing career had stops in Brazil, Bulgaria, Switzerland, Hong Kong and Macedonia.
 Jeremiah also worked with the NBA in China and India.
+He is now on the coaching staff for the NBA’s Orlando Magic and is widely regarded as one of the best player-development minds in the game.